EpicBrainUser/python-booklet/python_booklet.typ

 Let's break down what that means: \
 A #gls("var") is just a name that references something - usually an #gls("obj") as python is an #gls("oop") language.
 This means that you use #glspl("cls") to make #glspl("obj") of certain data types, which can be both built in and custom.
 It holds the #gls("mem") address which 'points' to the #gls("mem") where data is actually stored, hence the name #gls("ptr").\
 Because of this, python doesn't actually have #glspl("var"), just a name that stores a memory address.
-This later helps explain some things such as how functions pass parameters, and data mutation.
+This later helps explain some things such as how functions pass #glspl("parameter"), and data mutation.

-There are also constants, which are in almost all respects the same as #glspl("var"), but they are #gls("imu") - which means that their value cannot change throughout the program.\
+There are also constants, which are in almost all respects the same as #glspl("var"), but they are #gls("imu") -- which means that their value cannot change throughout the program.\
-// This can be benefitial as the compiler knows the size of it at runtime, so they are #gls("mem") safe to use in the #gls("stack"), unlike #glspl("var"), which are usually stored in the #gls("heap").
+This can be beneficial as the compiler knows the size of it at runtime, so they are #gls("mem") safe to use in the #gls("stack memory"), unlike #glspl("var"), which are usually stored in the #gls("heap").
 // \ \
 Therefore #glspl("var") and constants must be stored in *#gls("mem")* when the program is running.